 The Citigo is Skoda's take on the most modern citycar design in the market.
-With the Czech brand on the bonnet, it makes value sense too.
+Now it offers a smarter look, both inside and out.
 Jonathan Crouch reports.

 Ten Second Review

-Skoda's first stab at citycar motoring is an impressive one, this Citigo borrowing Volkswagen technology and blending it with the value we expect from this growing Czech brand.
-Those in search of a beautifully conceived, affordable and impressively space and fuel-efficient urban runabout will need to consider it.
+Skoda's first stab at citycar motoring has proved to be an impressive one, this Citigo borrowing Volkswagen technology and blending it with the value we expect from this growing Czech brand.
+This improved version has smartened up its act and those in search of a beautifully conceived, affordable and impressively space and fuel-efficient urban runabout will need to consider it.

-It seems strange that a company like Skoda, which has forged a reputation for bringing us small, keenly priced cars, has no track record in the citycar sector.
+It seems strange that a company like Skoda, which has forged a reputation for bringing us small, keenly priced cars, has almost no track record in the citycar sector.
 The Czechs have long had a history of bringing us superminis and family hatches but until the Spring of 2012, they'd never tried to sell us a properly compact urban runabout.
 With this car, the Citigo, all of that changed.
-It may have marked Skoda's entry into the class but this isn't a car content to merely dip its toe into the water.
-This, we're told, is an instant contender for class honours.
-As of course you'd expect if you're aware that this is a re-badged version of the segment-leading citycar design also sold as a Volkswagen up! and a SEAT Mii.
-This Citigo though, claims to trump its two stablemates with small but significant advantages when it comes to the all-important value proposition.
-The result, on paper at least, ought to be an urban runabout impossible for canny buyers in this sector to ignore.
-A convincing entry point to the Skoda range that'll play a pivotal part in the brand's ambitious plans to sell over 1.5 million cars a year by 2018.
-Let's put it to the test.
+It may have marked Skoda's entry into the class but it was soon obvious that this wasn't going to be a car content to merely dip its toe into the water.
+That was as expected.
+This was - and still is - a re-branded version of the much applauded Volkswagen up!, a car also marketed as a SEAT Mii.
+This Citigo though, has usually been able to trump its two stablemates with small but significant advantages when it comes to the all-important value proposition.
+Now its got a sleeker look and a much nicer cabin, it's even easier to wonder why you'd pay more for the Volkswagen alternative.

 Design and Build

-The styling looks quite smart but forget the aesthetics: two statistics sum up the real thinking behind this design.
-A length of around 3.5-metres yet a wheelbase that takes up nearly 2.5-metres of that.
-Which is why, though a Citigo is no longer than a Fiat 500, it offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
+So what's different with this revised model?
+Well, the front section has been subtly revised, so there's a new bonnet, a redesigned radiator grille, modified bumpers and updated fog lights, all aiming to create a fresher, younger look.
+The front headlights are fitted with LED daytime running lights and the fog lights come with an optional cornering function, which lights up the area the vehicle is turning into on junctions with poor visibility.
+Plusher 'SE' models get tinted tail lights too.
+The changes have increased this diminutive little car's body length by 34mm but it's still not much longer than a Fiat 500, yet offers far more room inside, space in fact for the four fully-sized adults who could never comfortably fit in the apparently space-efficient Italian car.
 How has this been done?
 By shortening the front and rear overhangs as much as the designers dared, something only possible at the front by mounting the radiator alongside rather than in front of the very compact engine.
-The result, once you pull back the doors to their wide-opening 80-degree angle, is a tardis-like interior just as big as that of Skoda's far pricier and apparently much bigger Fabia supermini.
+Talking of the interior, well it too has been upgraded with a smarter instrument cluster and redesigned seats.
+There are also a range of new radio and media connectivity options.
+Otherwise, things are much as before, with the tardis-like interior just as big as that of Skoda's far pricier and apparently much bigger Fabia supermini.
 Something you especially appreciate on the back seat.
-Both three and five-door models offer the same amount of rear passenger space of a standard impressive in this segment and helped for taller folk by the way it's possible to easily tuck your feet beneath the seat ahead.
-It all means that there's comfortable room for two adults provided the journey isn't too long and there'd be space for my three children if three belts were provided here.
+Both three and five-door models offer the same amount of rear passenger space and reach a standard that's impressive in this segment.
+It all means that there's comfortable room for two adults provided the journey isn't too long and there'd be space for three children if three belts were provided here.
 Unfortunately, there are only two, which is a little annoying.
 No complaints about luggage space though.
-Though there's a high sill over which you've to lump your stuff, once you get it in, there's a 251-litre capacity that's nearly twice what you get in a Peugeot 107, a Citroen C1, a Toyota Aygo or a MINI.
+Though there's a high sill over which you've to lump your stuff, once you get it in, there's a 251-litre capacity that's nearly twice what you get in a Peugeot 108, a Citroen C1, a Toyota Aygo or a MINI.